silverhammermba/superuser/extras/glossary.markdown

 Analog
 : Information which can be perfectly represented only by continuous data.

+Application layer
+: The protocol underneath the transport layer which communicates the actual information.
+HTTP is the most famous example.

 BIOS
 : Basic Input/Output System.
 : Simple programs stored in the motherboard which initiate other hardware and